UK Spouse Visa Guide

-Holders of a spouse visa are able to reside in the UK with a few to settlement after 5 years.
-Spouse visa holders have the right to work or study without restriction and full access to the NHS.
+Holders of this visa type are able to reside in the UK with a few to settlement after 5 years.
+You will have the right to work or study without restriction and full access to the NHS.

 What can you not do on a spouse visa?

 You are not able to sponsor family members who are not your own children under the age of 18, unless there are serious and compassionate circumstances.

 Although the sponsor can, the migrant is not able to receive any benefits during the time they are on the visa.
 The migrant is also not able to continue residing in the UK if the relationship with the sponsor breaks down and is unable to be resolved.
 In this case the migrant would need to switch to another visa category or leave the UK.

 How much does a Spouse visa cost?